easymock/easymock/README.md

 To bundle EasyMock and deploy
 --------------------------------------------------------------------------------------
-- Add a little speech on the features in "ReleaseNotes.txt"
+- Add a little speech on the features in "ReleaseNotes.md"
 - Set the jira_user, jira_password, gpg_passphrase, sf_user, sf_api_key as environment variables
 - Launch ./deploy-easymock.sh version